viktor76525/ammit/README.md

 # Ammit
 meta meta initramfs linux distribution

-Created from a personal need, provides genuine features different from other distributions.
+Provides genuine features different from other distributions without duplicating existing functionality.
 No warranty provided, user is responsible for checking fitness for purpose including security.
 Named Ammit because Phoenix is overused but it is a very good description of what this distribution is.
 Free for anyone to use.

 A linux distribution based on the Gentoo "meta" distribution for those without time to waste.
 Ammit goes a step further to abstract the system from the data and specific wanted configurations.
 It achieves this by modifying what is basically a Gentoo stage 3 tarball which has had extra packages and emerge configurations installed.
 Everything else (software configuration) is handled by the initramfs.
 This allows some cool things that save lots of time for the admin.